 Samsung Galaxy Watch 4

 In the second half of 2021, Samsung is expected to deliver the latest models of its smartwatch lineup with the Galaxy Watch 4 and Active.
-Here’s everything we know about the product so far, including rumors about features, specs, and pricing.
+Here’s everything we know about the product so far, including rumors about features, specs, Wear OS, and pricing.

 Table of contents